Mycroft-s/Mycroft-s/README.md

 <!-- Third-person Self Introduction -->
 <p align="center">
+A first year graduate student in the NYU Tandon who major in Computer Science.
+Seeking SDE/MLE intern for 2025 summer.
-  Hongdao Meng is a Master’s student in Computer Science at New York University with expertise in machine learning and software development.
-With professional experience in optimizing trading systems, developing AI solutions, and leading DeepFake detection projects, he has a proven track record of innovation.
-His research on federated learning and multi-view classification, published in IEEE Transaction on Big Data, further underscores his technical acumen.
-Meanwhile, he is also a photographer, you can find his works on his Instagram or Xiaohongshu.
+🔭 Hongdao Meng is a Master’s student in Computer Science at New York University, specializing in machine learning, data engineering, and software development.
+🔬 He has professional experience in Multiview Multilabel Machine Learning,RAG systems, developing AI solutions, and leading DeepFake detection projects—demonstrating a proven track record of innovation.
+📚 His research on federated learning and multi-view classification has been published in IEEE Transactions on Big Data. (https://ieeexplore.ieee.org/document/10816109)
+📸 Besides his technical pursuits, he is also a passionate photographer; you can explore his creative works on Instagram or Xiaohongshu.
+📫 How to reach him: mycrofthd@gmail.com | Visit his blog and portfolio for more details.

 </p>